iamdtang/skaterdav85.github.io/_posts/2014-07-02-finding-zombie-views-in-backbone-with-chrome-dev-tools.markdown

 ```

 They key thing to note here is that in our _PeopleView_ collection view, we store off references of our _PersonView_ model views into a property called childViews.
 Then later on, rather than replacing the innerHTML of _#people-container_, we can iterate over all of the child views and called the remove method.
 By doing this, Backbone unbinds each _PersonView_ instance from its model before it is removed from the DOM, thus allowing our view objects to be garbage collected and freeing up memory.

+### Takeaways

+* The garbage collector will not clean up global variables during a page's life cycle
+* Make sure you remove all references to objects that you want cleaned up by the garbage collector
+* In Backbone, removing elements from the page by wiping out the innerHTML of the parent container element may not destroy the individual views.
+Be sure to call _.remove()_ on Backbone Views and this will unbind references from the objects that the views are listening to, assuming these event listeners were set up using _.listenTo()_

 ### Conclusion